ardilkhurram-sudo/Claude-Code-with-Qwen-/README.md

 node --version
 ```

 **If it shows the version of your Node.js then go to next step otherwise click on this link https://nodejs.org/en and install Node.js**

+* ⚠️ *NOTE: You need v18 or uper version of Node.js.**

 #  ▶️ Step : 1 Open command prompt: